Parametric Channel Estimation for LoS Dominated Holographic Massive MIMO Systems: Proposed Channel Estimation

 In the following, we show that $\alpha_1$ and $\alpha_2$ can be estimated using five pilots sent by the user.
-Before sending each pilot, the LISBT applies a new phase shift to the elements by changing $\beta_1$ and $\beta_2$ in (\ref{phase_shift_far}).
-For the first pilot, the LISBT sets $\beta_1=\hat{\beta_1}$ and $\beta_2=\hat{\beta_2}$, where $\hat{\beta_1}$ and $\hat{\beta_2}$ are two random numbers in the range of -1 to 1.
+Before sending each pilot, the BS applies a new phase shift to the elements by changing $\beta_1$ and $\beta_2$ in (\ref{phase_shift_far}).
+For the first pilot, the BS sets $\beta_1=\hat{\beta_1}$ and $\beta_2=\hat{\beta_2}$, where $\hat{\beta_1}$ and $\hat{\beta_2}$ are two random numbers in the range of -1 to 1.
 Note that, according to (\ref{alpha_1}) and (\ref{alpha_2}), $\alpha_1$ and $\alpha_2$ are in the range of -1 to 1.
-Then, the absolute value of the received signal at the LISBT due to the first pilot signal is given by
+Then, the absolute value of the received signal at the BS due to the first pilot signal is given by